 Every day we would try to get the kids to clean it back up.

 I’m sure y’all know where this is going.

-Kids can mostly help… but also get really bored of cleaning up after a bit.
+Kids can mostly help… but also get really bored with cleaning up after a bit.
 And if I sat down to help?
 I was not getting back up.

 After the boys arrived and we returned home it felt like the world exploded all over again!
-Not only were there toys every where from the big kids, there were now baby things EVERYWHERE.
+Not only were there toys everywhere from the big kids, but there were also now baby things EVERYWHERE.
 Big baby things like swings and rockers plus little baby things like pump parts, blankets, pacifiers, and tiny socks.
 Oh my goodness.
 I look at pictures and wonder how we didn’t all trip everywhere all the time.